 As Kiwis born and bred in New Zealand, the natural wonderland of the South Island is our backyard and favourite playground.
 Thinking about a trip down-under?
-We’ve put together what we think is the best New Zealand South Island Itinerary – and it’s brimming with glaciers, lakes, rainforests and mountains.
+We’ve put together what we think is the best New Zealand South Island Itinerary for our tours – and it’s brimming with glaciers, lakes, rainforests and mountains.

 Day 1 – Start in New Zealand's premier resort town, Queenstown